Free Email Tutorials

 To select a particular due date for the flagged email, Outlook 2007 provides the Custom entry: clicking on Custom will open the following dialog, which lets you customize the flag value (Follow up, No response necessary, etc.), the Start Date, Due Date, and optional reminder: by default, the email is flagged for yourself.

-Notice how the email we just flagged was placed at the top of the task list (we have our To-Do bar sorted with most recent items first); the flagged email, with subject displayed, is in black, because the due date is in the future.
-Flagged emails whose flag has not been removed, and whose due date is past, are marked in red in both email folders and on the Outlook 2007 To-Do bar.
+Notice how the email we just flagged was placed at the top of the task list (To-Do bar sorted with most recent items first); the flagged message, with subject displayed, is in black, because the due date is in the future.
+Flagged emails whose flag remains un-cleared once their due date is past are marked in red in both email folders and on the Outlook 2007 To-Do bar.

 But, unlike the menu earlier, this submenu actually contains two new items: a Clear Flag item, which removes the flag from an email, and a Mark Complete item, which keeps a checkmark on the email, but removes it from the task list in the Outlook 2007 To-Do bar.